cap-js-community/websocket/README.md

 ### Event Client Identifier

 Events are broadcast to all websocket clients, including clients that performed certain action.
+When events are send as part of websocket context, access to current socket is given, but if actions are performed outside websocket context, there are no means to identify the client that performed the action.

+That's where the event client identifier come into play.
+Client identifier are unique consumer-provided strings, that are provided during the websocket connection to identify the websocket client as well as in other request cases (e.g. OData call).
+When an OData call with a client identifier is performed, it can be used to restrict the websocket event broadcasting.

 In some cases, the websocket clients shall be restricted on an instance basis.
 There are use-cases, that only certain clients are informed about an event and also in other cases the client shall not be informed about the event, that was triggered by the same client (maybe via a different channel, e.g. OData).